-Japanese clothing tansu (issho-dansu), with large drawers, are similar to Western clothing chests.
+Japanese clothing tansu (isho-dansu), with large drawers, are similar to Western clothing chests.
 Many Japanese tansu, however, were constructed in two, or even three parts (kasane-dansu), to be easier to move about.

-Shop tansu (choba-dansu) were usually built very sturdy, with many small drawers, and often with a large compartment behind sliders for storing account books.
-Many tansu also provide a safe for valuables.
+Shop tansu (choba-dansu) were usually built very sturdy, with many small drawers, and often with a compartment behind sliders for storing account books.
+Many tansu also have a safe for valuables.

-Tansu chests often have heavy, ornate metalwork which, combined with simple cabinetry designs, creates a strong, simple, refined style that works very well with all types of interiors.
-The quality of workmanship, variety of materials, simple beauty, and the range of styles from regions all across Japan make tansu very engaging both for collectors and for home decor.
+Tansu often have heavy, ornate metalwork which, combined with simple cabinetry designs, creates a strong, simple, refined style that works very well with all types of interiors.
+The quality of workmanship, variety of materials, simple beauty, and the range of styles from regions all across Japan make tansu a very engaging endeavor for collectors, and for home decor.